totetmatt/Bonzomatic-network/data/extra/README.md

 ## Keys
 - F2: toggle texture preview
 - F3: in a grabber bonzo to toggle following the coder's caret or allowing free scrolling
+- F4: reset shader time to zero
 - F5 or Ctrl-R: recompile shader
 - F11 or Ctrl/Cmd-f: hide shader overlay
 - Alt-F4 or Shift+Escape: exbobolate your planet

 ## Requirements
-On Windows, both DirectX 9 and 11 are supported.
+On Windows, both DirectX 9 and 11 are supported

 For the OpenGL version (for any platform), at least OpenGL 4.1 is required.

-Only windows version has been tested.
+Sender and grabber must launch the same version (DX9/DX11/Ogl) DX9/DX11 versions are not recommanded if you launch several grabbing Bonzomatic on the same PC

 ## Using Network